DiTEC-project/pyaerial/docs/source/configuration.md

 ### Impact of Training Duration (Epochs)

-Training duration has a non-intuitive effect on rule quality in knowledge discovery.
+Training duration has the following effects on rule quality in knowledge discovery.

 **Shorter Training (1-3 epochs):**